 Using the full scale design as a guide, glass is cut as closely as possible to the required shape, then the edges are ground with a diamond grinder to improve the fit of the pieces and to remove the uneven edges.
 Copper foil is then applied to the edges of all the glass pieces, and the panel is welded together using a large electric soldering iron and 60/40 solder.
 This results in a strong rigid structure ready to be fitted into a window as a single panel or as a double or triple glazed window.
 These latter configurations have the added bonus of extra security and greater insulation, as well as protecting the artwork from the weather and other damage.

-At Torbay Glass Studio we choose to use copper foil for all the advantages indicated above, and also for the improved safety which comes from not handling lead, which is neurotoxic, especially in children.
+At Torbay Glass Studio we choose to use copper foil for all the advantages indicated above, because it weighs less than lead and also for the improved safety which comes from not handling lead, which is neurotoxic, especially to children.

 Find out more about the invention of copper foiling by Louis Tiffany.